 Short-haired cats don’t require as much brushing, but it helps to remove loose fur, stimulate the skin, and distribute oils through the coat.
 A cat that likes being groomed will come running when she sees the brush.

-Shelters throughout the country—including DCHS—are filled with loving, wonderful cats who just need a little extra care—maybe a special food or a once-a-day medicine.
+Shelters throughout the country—including WHS Door County Campus—are filled with loving, wonderful cats who just need a little extra care—maybe a special food or a once-a-day medicine.
 If you have the time and resources to devote to one of these special-needs cats, consider adopting a cat who is feline immunodeficiency virus (FIV) positive, or suffering from a nonlife threatening condition, such as deafness, blindness, irritable bowel syndrome, obesity, shyness, or allergies.
 Special-needs cats are often known to develop incredibly strong bonds with their adoptive families, and like senior cats they often are overlooked and must wait a long time for their perfect adopter.
-Consider cutting that wait-time short by adopting one of DCHS’s awesome special-needs cats.
+Consider cutting that wait-time short by adopting one of WHS Door County Campus’ awesome special-needs cats when we have them.

 Room for one more?